UPPMAX/programming_formalisms/docs/tdd/README.md

 > A TDD developer

+When doing TDD, you do TDD cycles:

 ![The TDD cycle](tdd_cycle_2.jpg)

 > The TDD cycle

+The cycle has three phases:

+- Red: you write a test that fails
+- Green: you make the test pass
+- Blue/refactor: you refactor the code, you clean up the code, you push the code

+Every cycle adds a (facet of) a new feature, so it is a way to add features.
+Alternatively, the test that fails can be an exposed bug.
+In this case, there is no feature added, but a bug is removed permanently instead.

 The TDD cycles end when you cannot break your function anymore `[Beck, 2022][Langr, 2013]`.

+## Features of TDD

 Advantages of TDD are: